chathuranga-dew/Page-Replacement-Algorithm-Simulator/README.md

 - The main memory has **3 memory frames** (can be changed in the code)
 - There are no any modified bits/dirty bits
-- The page order and number of main memory frames are hardcoded but can be modified
+- This simulation process limited to 10 pages and number of frames from 3-5, not much as a real environment

 ## Requirements